 Hygiene is one thing that should never be neglected when travelling, as planes are germ havens.
 Evident with how many people tend to catch colds and other nasty bugs and viruses when travelling.
 When on planes, make sure you never walk around barefoot and wash your hands thoroughly with soap when using the restrooms.
 Hand-sanitiser is a great travel companion.
 Make sure you wipe down all tray tables and handles with wipes, also make sure you apply hand-sanitiser before you eat.
 Exercising good hygiene whilst travelling could also help to prevent illness.

-Try and Get Some Shut Eye
+Try and Get Some Shut-Eye

 With all the distractions and limited space, sleeping on planes can sometimes feel impossible.
-Getting some shut eye on a long-haul flight may not only help you feel slightly more refreshed when you arrive at your destination, it may also help aid the effects of jet-lag.
-To help you sleep, consider investing in an eye mask as well as earplugs to block out sound and awful fluorescent lighting on aeroplanes.
+Getting some shut-eye on a long-haul flight may not only help you feel slightly more refreshed when you arrive at your destination, but it may also help aid the effects of jet-lag.
+To help you sleep, consider investing in an eye mask as well as earplugs to block out sound and awful fluorescent lighting on airplanes.
 You could also invest in our 700 SOFT Hand and Body lotion, a soothing lotion that contains Y natural’s signature ingredient.
 Bulgarian Rose Otto, has many benefits, including the potential to be quite calming.